 Learning & Teaching ModesLectures, programming assignment, course project

 The information below is provided as a guide to assist students in engaging appropriately with the course requirements.6 hours per week

-Learning Activities SummaryLectures, programming assignments, class questions
+Learning Activities SummaryLectures, programming assignment (individual), course report (team)

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.